SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 At the bottom of the __meta__ tab, one can also set the __entry page__: the weave that is the first page that the reader sees.
 <br />

-* __Table of content__ change the content menu, which controls which pages are visible for the reader.
-If you want to change the first page, switch to the __Meta__ tab and scroll down.
+* __Table of content__ change the content menu, which the user can use to navigate between pages.
 See [table-of-content](#table-of-content).

 * __Collaboration__ add co-authors, editors and supervisors.